The following sections provide information to help you diagnose and remedy some of the problems encountered while using a TimesTen database:

-If a database becomes invalidated because of a system or application failure, and you have disconnected all applications from the database, a subsequent connection recovers the database.
+If a database becomes invalidated because of a system or application failure, a subsequent connection recovers the database.
 If recovery fails because you have run out of database space, then reconnect to the database with a larger

 For more information on how to configure shared memory for TimesTen, see "Installation prerequisites" in the Oracle TimesTen In-Memory Database Installation Guide.